© 2008 - 2023 Amanda Cox Jewellery. All rights reserved.

 Pearls: Wipe your pearls with a soft, lint free cloth when you take them off.
 The cloth can be damp with water or dry.
 If damp, allow the pearls to dry before putting them away.
 Pearls must never be cleaned with harsh detergents.

 Protect your jewellery by storing it in a jewellery box or wrapped in acid free tissue.
 Keep it away from heating vents, direct sunlight and moisture.
-Store your jewels separately so that they don't scratch each other.
+Store your jewels separately so that they don't scratch each other, especially important for gold vermeil.
 Always store pearl necklaces strung on silk flat because silk stretches over time.
 When in transit protect in a box or pouch.

 We provide a cleaning and repair service for all of our pieces at a nominal cost.